wmaucla/mlops-kubernetes/README.md

 terraform apply
 ```

-This will install everything into the cluster
+This will install everything into the cluster via the provided terraform files.
+Note this will take some time to startup.

 3. Building / testing out a job

-Begin by making sure the local docker image can be built and accessible by minikube:
+Because this is built with local python code, begin by making sure the local docker image can be built and accessible by minikube:

 ```bash
 eval $(minikube docker-env)
 ```

 <b> Note </b>
 Currently the values for postgres DB are hardcoded, as they need to be accessible to pods within the cluster.
 Thus, all references to the host need to be replaced first.
-These are hardcoded in also to make it easier to understand the steps, whereas in practice they should be encrypted and never hardcoded.
+These are hardcoded in also to make it easier to understand the steps, whereas in practice they should be encrypted and pulled as secrets.

 E.g: